 The Oliver Oldman Memorial Scholarship

 DCID established the Oliver Oldman Memorial Scholarship in 2009-10 to honor Professor Oliver Oldman, who directed and nurtured the International Taxation Program while it was hosted by Harvard Law School.
 The scholarship has now been expanded to support up to eight fellows per academic year who enroll in the MIDP with a specialization in international taxation and/or public financial management.
-The scholarship covers between 50 and 100 percent of the full costs of tuition, fees and health insurance.
-Living expenses (lodging, food, books, incidentals, etc.) are not included.
+The scholarship covers between 25 and 100 percent of the cost of tuition.
+Fees, health insurance and living expenses are not included.
 Learn more about the scholarship.